Schneimi’s Dev Weblog

 I tried to keep it simple and flexible, but I am sure there is still much room for improvements.
 So let me know what you think about it, any suggestions and comments are welcome.

-This article can also be found in the Bakery now.
+This article can also be found in the Bakery.

 Features